 The key issue in determining fault or liability for a car accident is negligence, regardless of weather.
 No matter what the weather conditions, a key factor when determining liability is the answer to the question, "Were each of the drivers involved in the accident acting in accordance with the standards of care that a reasonable person would follow in similar circumstances?"

 Bad weather like fog, rain, ice, wind or snow are often an important circumstance that help determine whether the person was driving negligently or recklessly.

-Attorney Chris Davis and the Davis Law Group, P.S. can help you.
+Attorney Chris Davis and Davis Law Group, P.S., can help you.
 We are committed to car accident victims recovering their just and fair compensation.

-Our legal team of attorneys, paralegals, legal assistants and support staff handle each car accident case that we accept from beginning to end, lifting as many burdens from our clients we can.
+Our legal team of personal injury attorneys, paralegals, legal assistants and support staff handle each car accident case that we accept from beginning to end, lifting as many burdens from our clients we can.

 We make sure your legal rights are protected.
 We want our clients to receive fair and reasonable compensation for their injuries.
 Call 206-727-4000 to schedule a free legal consultation.

 Image Source: Getty Image